qbyoffice/STS2_MOD_Rebellia/README.md

 ## Credits

-- Built with the StS2 Mod Template
+- Built with the StS2 Mod Template from @iouter